Compact moduli spaces for slope-semistable sheaves: Introduction

 In addition to the Main Theorem, we obtain the following results concerning the geometry of $M^{\mu ss}$: Two slope-semistable sheaves $F_1$ and $F_2$ give rise to different points in the moduli space $M^{\mu ss}$ if the double duals of the graded sheaves associated with Jordan-H\"older filtrations of $F_1$ and $F_2$, respectively, or the naturally associated two-codimensional cycles differ, see Theorem~\ref{thm:sep}.
 As a consequence, we conclude that $M^{\mu ss}$ contains the weak normalisation of the moduli space of (isomorphism classes of) $(H_1,...,H_{n-1})$-stable reflexive sheaves with the chosen topological invariants and determinant line bundle as a Zariski-open set, see Theorem~\ref{thm:compactificationofsimple}.
 In particular, it compactifies the moduli space of $(H_1,...,H_{n-1})$-stable vector bundles with the given invariants, thus answering in our particular setup an open question raised for example by Teleman~\cite[Sect.~3.2]{Tel08}; see Remark~\ref{rem:answeringTelemansQuestion}.

-Based on these results, it is natural to expect that the moduli space $M^{\mu ss}$ realises the following equivalence relation on the set of isomorphism classes of slope-semistable torsion-free sheaves: Two slope-semistable sheaves $F_1$ and $F_2$ should give rise to the same point in the moduli space $M^{\mu ss}$ if and only if the double duals of the graded sheaves associated with the respective Jordan-H\"older filtrations of $F_1$ and $F_2$, as well as the naturally associated cycles of codimension two coincide.
-In Proposition \ref{prop:non-separation} we show that this is true under the assumption that a natural morphism of ``$\mathrm{Hilb}$-to-$\mathrm{Chow}$''-type has connected fibres.
+Based on these results and on the study of examples such as those in \cite[Sect.~3.3]{GRT15}, we expect that the moduli space $M^{\mu ss}$ realises the following equivalence relation on the set of isomorphism classes of slope-semistable torsion-free sheaves: Two slope-semistable sheaves $F_1$ and $F_2$ should give rise to the same point in the moduli space $M^{\mu ss}$ if and only if the double duals of the graded sheaves associated with the respective Jordan-H\"older filtrations of $F_1$ and $F_2$ are the same and $F_1$, $F_2$ sit in the same connected component of a natural morphism of ``$\mathrm{Hilb}$-to-$\mathrm{Chow}$''-type.
+In Proposition \ref{prop:non-separation} we show that this is true when this morphism has connected fibres.

 Comparing with the description of the geometry of the known topological compactifications of the moduli space of slope-stable vector bundles constructed by Tian \cite{Tian00} using gauge theory, we expect that the moduli spaces $M^{\mu ss}$ will provide new insight into the question whether these higher-dimensional analogues of the Donaldson-Uhlenbeck compactification admit complex or even projective-algebraic structures.